calnix/Yieldcurity/style_guide.md

 ### Use of underscore

-In general, avoid the use of `_` in variable or function names.
+* Avoid the use of `_` in variable or function names.
 There are only two exceptions:

 **1. If the var or fn name shadows an existing name, then use a trailing underscore _**